Azure/terraform-azurerm-avm-res-storage-storageaccount/examples/private-endpoint-Staticip/README.md

   }
   #create a private endpoint for each endpoint type
   private_endpoints = {
+    #for endpoint in local.endpoints :
-    for endpoint in local.endpoints :
+    for endpoint, private_ip in local.endpoints :
     endpoint => {
       # the name must be set to avoid conflicting resources.
       name                          = "pe-${endpoint}-${module.naming.storage_account.name_unique}"